|Major John Coffinberry

 On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
 They walked two kilometers to a school yard on the southern outskirts of the barrio.
 From December 25th until the 26th, the POWs were held in a school house.
 The morning of December 26th, the POWs were marched to the beach.
 During this time, the prisoners were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater.
 Many of those who drank the seawater died.

-The remaining prisoners at San Fernando, La Union, where they boarded onto another "Hell Ship" the Enoura Maru.
+The remaining prisoners at San Fernando, La Union, where they boarded onto another "Hell Ships" the Brazil Maru or the Enoura Maru.
 On this ship, the POWs were held in three different holds.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.
 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.

 at Takao, Formosa, each POW received a six inch